avarma030/Python/Credit Card Validation/README.md

-Test any credit card number to check if it is a credit card number or not.
+Check any credit card number to test if it is Valid or Invalid.